Deltares/GEOLib/docs/community/tutorial_dsheetpiling.rst

         calculation_options_per_stage=calc_options_per_stage, stage_id=stage_id
     )

-Overall stability calculation are initialised with class :class:`~geolib.models.dsheetpiling.calculation_options.OverallStabilityCalculationOptions`.
+Overall stability calculation is initialised with class :class:`~geolib.models.dsheetpiling.calculation_options.OverallStabilityCalculationOptions`.
-Note that the input of the stage refers to the stage numbering as it is defined in D-Sheet Piling where the numbering of the stage ids begins from 1.
+Note that the input of the stage refers to the stage numbering as it is defined in D-Sheet Piling where the numbering of the stage ids starts at 1.

 .. code-block:: python